Welcome to Symprove Holdings Limited scientific website.

 To access this site, please confirm that you are a healthcare professional, scientist or journalist.

-Symprove is a water-based liquid supplement that contains four strains of live and active bacteria: L. rhamnosus, E. faecium, L. acidophilus, and L. plantarum.
+Symprove is a water-based food supplement that contains four strains of live and active bacteria: L. rhamnosus, E. faecium, L. acidophilus, and L. plantarum.
 A healthy gut would normally contain all four of these bacteria.
-However, modern lifestyles and environmental influences mean more people are lacking these vital bacteria from their guts.
-Research is now showing an imbalance can lead to a number of health conditions and complications.

 Symprove is based on an extract of germinated barley.
-Four varieties of probiotic bacteria are then added and the extract provides the perfect food for the bacteria to thrive.
+The four strains of bacteria used in Symprove are then added and the extract provides the perfect food for the bacteria to thrive.